 In most cases, you'll receive a decision within minutes.
 However, it's recommended to apply at least a few days before your departure.

 If approved, you'll get an email with your eTA confirmation.
 It's electronically linked to your passport.

 Step 10: Travel to Canada

 Board your flight to Canada.
 When you arrive, the airline staff will verify your eTA before you can board.

 As of October 1, 2022, the border measures related to COVID-19 have ceased for all individuals arriving or coming back to Canada via air, land, or sea.

 Top Tourist Destinations in Canada

-A Canada tourist visa allows you to visit any of Canada’s incredible 13 provinces and territories.
+Now that you know how to visit Canada, let’s get you excited about traveling around the Great White North.
 Whether you’re exploring Canada with a group tour or planning your own itinerary, here are some of the must-see sights in Canada.